 The results of that evaluation are then forwarded to the University for a third-tier evaluation.
 At this point, what happens to your application diverges.

 If your proposal is deemed competitive for the Hong Kong PhD Fellowship Scholarship, then your application is forwarded to the Research Grants Council (RGC).
 If your application goes to the RGC then, regardless of the outcome, you will be offered a PhD scholarship; either a HKPFS award or a CityU PhD award.
-As of mid 2017, AIS has 7 of the 18 HKPFS awardees in CLASS.
+Every year since its inception, AIS has consistently attracted high quality HKPFS awardees.

 If the University evaluates your application as good but not HKPFS eligible, then your application goes back to CLASS for consideration for a general (main) round of PhD scholarships.